sldr/ini-parser/README.md

+# SLDR Additions

+The following IniParserConfiguration class options were added.

+## AllowBlankLines

+Added an option in IniParserConfiguration class called "AllowBlankLines" that defaults to false (ie: defaults to original functionality).
+When set to true, blank lines will be preserved when reading and writing the file.
+The AllowBlankLines must be set before the INI file is read in. **NOTE:** If this option is true and "InsertSectionBlankLine" is also true, you will find that blank lines will continously be added above all sections for each read write cycle.

+## InsertSectionBlankLine

+Added an option in IniParserConfiguration class called "InsertSectionBlankLine" that defaults to true (ie: dafaults to original functionality).
+When set to false, a blank line will NOT be inserted before each section during writing of the file.
+This option can be modified after the INI file has been read. **NOTE:** If this option is true and "AllowBlankLines" is also true, you will find that blank lines will continously be added above all sections for each read write cycle.

 # INI File Parser

 A .NET, Mono and Unity3d compatible(*) library for reading/writing INI data from IO streams, file streams, and strings written in C#.